BitChillRSK/bitchill-contracts/README.md

 The current architecture balances extensibility with gas efficiency:

 1. Multiple inheritance layers to support different purchase methods
-2. Optimized code paths for each stablecoin type
+2. Optimized purchase paths for each stablecoin type
 3. Batch processing for gas savings

 ## Features